boostorg/redis/README.md

 * The latest version of the communication protocol RESP3.
 Without it it is impossible to support some important Redis features like client side caching, among other things.
 * Coroutines.
 * Reading responses directly in user data structures to avoid creating temporaries.
-* Proper error handling with support for error-code.
+* Error handling with support for error-code.
-* Healthy checks.
+* Cancellation.

 The remaining points will be addressed individually.
 Let us first have a look at what sending a command a pipeline and a transaction